-This Is My Day: Maple Sweetened In Istanbul
+This Is My Day: Maple Sweetened in Istanbul

 Last week, we made a call for submissions asking you to tell us about your daily life.
 Anne Merritt’s lovely photo — complete with recipe — is the first in this new series.